 Following the Vedic view of the unity of the individual and the universe as a whole, Ayurveda teaches us that the same forces that work in the world of nature are present within us starting with the five great elements of earth, water, fire, air and ether as the basis of the three Ayurvedic doshas of Vata, Pitta and Kapha.

 Ayurveda recognizes the basis of health in the existence of wholistic forces that unify and bring life and consciousness to the body.
 It sees the body as ruled by prana, mind and Atman, not merely chemistry or genetics.
 Ayurveda is about understanding our lives in every aspect and as part for the Self-aware universe, which is relevant for all our daily activities.

 We encourage everyone to learn Ayurveda whether they wish to take up an Ayurvedic career or not, just as we encourage everyone to learn the basics of Yoga and Vedanta.
 There are many educational resources on Ayurveda available.
 Our own books, articles and courses are part of that and designed to bring the uplifting teachings of Ayurveda to everyone.

-Most importantly, our Ayurvedic teachings connect you to the entire field of Vedic knowledge including all the branches of Yoga, Vedanta, Jyotish, Vastu and the Vedas themselves.
-It is crucial today that we recognize our universal Being and place in the cosmos, not only our place in human society.
+Ayurvedic teachings connect you to the entire field of Vedic knowledge, including all the branches of Yoga, Vedanta, Jyotish, and Vastu.
+It is crucial that we recognize our universal Being and place in the cosmos, not only our place in human society.
 Ayurveda leads us to the cosmic life which is the very core of our own being.
 The challenges of the pandemic era make it yet more important that we live an Ayurvedic life in harmony with our own nature.
 This is only possible if each one of us learns the foundations of Ayurveda as part of our deeper education.